Relay (song): Live and alternate versions

 In order to promote the single, "Relay" was performed on two British television shows, Russell Harty Plus and The Old Grey Whistle Test, in early 1973.

 "Relay" was performed throughout the Who's 1972 tour, but was dropped from the setlist afterwards, and would not return until after Keith Moon's death; it was performed twice in the 1979 tour (once as an encore, once as a snippet) and frequently through the 1980 tour, before returning to the full setlist in 2000 and 2002.
 However, it was then dropped again until 2006, and remained in the setlist through 2009.
 Live performances from 2000 onwards were often performed in an extended format, frequently exceeding seven minutes.

 Lyrics and music

 "Relay" begins with a strong guitar line fed through the sample and hold-controlled VCF of an ARP-2600 synthesiser, which persists throughout the song.
 It also features an ordinary electric guitar and acoustic guitar.
 Intended to feature near the end of Lifehouse, "Relay" is thought to refer to the final setting up of and spreading the word about the Lifehouse concert.
 The fictional Relay bears strong similarities to the modern Internet, and as such in concerts in the 21st century, Townshend introduces the song as being about the Internet.

-Record World said that it "begins with an Isaac Hayes sound and breaks into a heavy rocker again envincing Townshend's humanistic consciousness."
+Record World said that it "begins with an Isaac Hayes sound and breaks into a heavy rocker again evincing Townshend's humanistic consciousness."